 You’re sensitive – I realized this as a 6th grader.
 One day mean females were teasing a heavy girl sitting near me on the school bus.
 She put on a brave front, but I could tell was ready to cry.

 Since then, I’ve felt this way many times.
-There’s too much violence, cruelty and indifference in this world.
+There’s too much violence, aggression and indifference in this world.
 And like the bus, I feel affected by it.
 Many times I’ve reminded myself its the sensitive and brave who make the best changes.
 I have the first part down.
 I’m working on the second.

 You’re cautious – My late father could run and dive into any body of water, no matter how cold or intimidating.
 I always admired him for that.
 Me?
 I’d creep bit by bit into lakes others could jump into within minutes.